Transition state theory: Inferences from TST and relationship with Arrhenius theory

 Using the Eyring equation, there is a straightforward relationship between ΔG‡, first-order rate constants, and reaction half-life at a given temperature.
-At 298 K, a reaction with ΔG‡ = 23 kcal/mol has a rate constant of k ≈ 8.4 × 10–5 s–1 and a half life of t1/2 ≈ 2.3 hours, figures that are often rounded to k ~ 10–4 s–1 and t1/2 ~ 2 h.
+At 298 K, a reaction with ΔG‡ = 23 kcal/mol has a rate constant of k ≈ 8.4 × 10−5 s−1 and a half life of t1/2 ≈ 2.3 hours, figures that are often rounded to k ~ 10−4 s−1 and t1/2 ~ 2 h.
 Thus, a free energy of activation of this magnitude corresponds to a typical reaction that proceeds to completion overnight at room temperature.
-For comparison, the cyclohexane chair flip has a ΔG‡ of about 11 kcal/mol with k ~ 105 s–1, making it a dynamic process that takes place rapidly (faster than the NMR timescale) at room temperature.
-At the other end of the scale, the cis/trans isomerization of 2-butene has a ΔG‡ of about 60 kcal/mol, corresponding to k ~ 10–31 s–1 at 298 K. This is a negligible rate: the half-life is 12 orders of magnitude longer than the age of the universe.
+For comparison, the cyclohexane chair flip has a ΔG‡ of about 11 kcal/mol with k ~ 105 s−1, making it a dynamic process that takes place rapidly (faster than the NMR timescale) at room temperature.
+At the other end of the scale, the cis/trans isomerization of 2-butene has a ΔG‡ of about 60 kcal/mol, corresponding to k ~ 10−31 s−1 at 298 K. This is a negligible rate: the half-life is 12 orders of magnitude longer than the age of the universe.

 Limitations

 In general, TST has provided researchers with a conceptual foundation for understanding how chemical reactions take place.
 Even though the theory is widely applicable, it does have limitations.
 For example, when applied to each elementary step of a multi-step reaction, the theory assumes that each intermediate is long-lived enough to reach a Boltzmann distribution of energies before continuing to the next step.
 When the intermediates are very short-lived, TST fails.
-In such cases, the momentum of the reaction trajectory from the reactants to the intermediate can carry forward to affect product selectivity (an example of such a reaction is the thermal decomposition of diazaobicyclopentanes, presented by Anslyn and Dougherty).
+In such cases, the momentum of the reaction trajectory from the reactants to the intermediate can carry forward to affect product selectivity.
+An example of such a reaction is the ring closure of cyclopentane biradicals generated from the gas-phase thermal decomposition of 2,3-diazabicyclo[2.2.1]hept-2-ene.

 Transition state theory is also based on the assumption that atomic nuclei behave according to classical mechanics.
 It is assumed that unless atoms or molecules collide with enough energy to form the transition structure, then the reaction does not occur.
 However, according to quantum mechanics, for any barrier with a finite amount of energy, there is a possibility that particles can still tunnel across the barrier.
 With respect to chemical reactions this means that there is a chance that molecules will react, even if they do not collide with enough energy to overcome the energy barrier.
 While this effect is negligible for reactions with large activation energies, it becomes an important phenomenon for reactions with relatively low energy barriers, since the tunneling probability increases with decreasing barrier height.